The #1 Characteristic of Agile DNA

 The amount of spontaneous experiments and learning initiatives that take place throughout the organization

 I can only wholeheartedly agree with this statement, I find this even the #1 characteristic of Agile DNA.
-These kind of organizations try to create an environment in which everyone feels safe to collaborate and to share experiences in order to harness the power of collective knowledge.
+These kind of organizations are trying to create an environment in which everyone feels safe to collaborate and to share experiences in order to harness the power of collective knowledge.
 It's about creating an atmosphere that fosters learning and nudges employees to start their own exploration.
 It's about learning by sharing.